The components that are to be implemented during the project

 Nonce

-A randomly chosen value, different from previous choices,
+A randomly chosen value, different from previous choices, inserted in a message to protect against replays.

 Security Parameter Index (SPI)